Housing Needs Assessment

 Key Project Milestones & Engagement Opportunities

-Over the summer, community members shared valuable feedback to help identify key priorities and guide next steps.
-Residents are now invited to attend a virtual meeting to learn about the report’s major findings, key data points, and what comes next for the project.
-The Housing Needs Assessment report will be published by the end of the year.
+Fall 2025: Building on the input received during the summer, community members were invited to attend a virtual meeting to learn about the report’s major findings, key data points, and what comes next for the project.
+See the presentations and information shared at the events: Presentation in English(PDF, 860KB) | Presentación en español(PDF, 859KB)

 Project Contact